 The TEA Project features two tokens, TEA and Camellia (CML).
-The CML token is an NFT that, besides functioning as a store of value for investors, is also used by miners to activate their mining nodes.
-CML can therefore generate TEA through mining, and CML holders can use their NFTs as collateral for TEA loans from the genesis bank.
-Much of the value of a CML seed is related to its capacity to generate TEA.
+The CML token is an NFT that is used by miners to activate their mining nodes.
+CML can therefore generate TEA through mining.
+Much of the value of a CML seed is related to its capacity to be rewarded with TEA either through gas fees (paid by endusers) and public service rewards for performing services like remote attestation (paid by the state maintainer nodes).
 Let’s take a closer look at the supply and demand for TEA as well as its role as a utility token in the TEA ecosystem.

 Supply (and Demand) of TEA Tokens

 When we say that TEA is a stablecoin pegged to the price of computing, that doesn’t mean the price will be stable relative to the dollar.
 It instead means that the price of TEA is pegged to the consumption of computing resources; consuming a TEA token will always result in a fixed consumption of computing services (CPU time, network traffic, and storage).
 A consumer using a TApp must pay TEA that is used in part to pay miners for using their hardware.
-And if a developer chooses to pay their hosting miners in TEA, then each day of hosting will cost a certain amount of TEA.
-This amount required to run the TApp doesn’t change.
+This amount required to run the TApp doesn’t change relative to TEA.
 That’s what we mean when we say that the TEA token is stable relative to computing costs.

 What About Positive Demand Factors on the TEA Price?